vegaprotocol/specs/specs/0038-liquidity-provision-order-type.md

 1. Calculate `liquidity_obligation`, as per calculation in the [market making mechanics spec](./0044-lp-mechanics.md).

-1. Subtract the value obtained from step-1 the amount of the `liquidity_obligation` that is being fulfilled by any persistent orders the liquidity provider has on the book at this point in time according to the probability weighted liquidity measure (see [spec](0034-prob-weighted-liquidity-measure.ipynb)).
-If you end up with 0 or negative number, stop, you are done.
+1. Subtract from the value obtained from step-1 the amount of the `liquidity_obligation` that is being fulfilled by any persistent orders the liquidity provider has on the book at this point in time according to the probability weighted liquidity measure (see [spec](0034-prob-weighted-liquidity-measure.ipynb)).
+If you end up with 0 or a negative number, stop, you are done.

 1. Using the adjusted `liquidity_obligation`, calculate the `liquidity-normalised-proportion` for each of the remaining entries in the buy / sell shape (for clarity, this does not include any other persistent orders that the market maker has).